Chelmsford: Cromptons Electrical Engineering

 Chelmsford became home to the United Kingdom's first electrical engineering works established by Rookes Evelyn Bell Crompton.
 Crompton was a leading authority on electrical engineering, and pioneered electric street lighting and electric traction motors within the United Kingdom.
 He installed electric street lights in the town centre to celebrate the incorporation of the Borough of Chelmsford in 1888.
-Although this made Chelmsford one of the earliest towns to receive electric street lighting, the Council later removed it because gas from the Council owned gasworks was cheaper.
+Although this made Chelmsford one of the earliest towns to receive electric street lighting, the council later removed them because gas from the council-owned gasworks was cheaper.
 Crompton supplied the traction motors for the first electric trains on Southend Pier.
 The company manufactured electrical switchgear, alternators and generators for many power stations in the UK and worldwide.

 Crompton set up his original factory known as the 'Arc Works' in Queen Street in 1878.
 After a fire there in 1895, he built a huge new electrical engineering factory also called the 'Arc Works' in Writtle Road.
 Crompton and Co. became Crompton Parkinson in 1927 when Colonel Crompton partnered with fellow electrical engineer Frank Parkinson.
 During World War II, the factory was frequently targeted by the Luftwaffe.
 In 1969 a takeover by Hawker Siddeley saw Crompton Parkinson Ltd downsized and operations moved elsewhere.
 The Marconi Company took over the site which became the base for the newly formed Marconi Radar Systems.

 After years of decline, the Marconi factory closed in 1992 and the site was demolished a few years later apart from the frontage on Writtle Road.
 'The Village' housing development now occupies the site with road names such as Rookes Crescent, Evelyn Place, Crompton Street and Parkinson Drive as tributes to the former occupant.